SrChucho/SrChucho/README.md

 ### Hi there 👋
-My name is Jesús López, I am studying the Master's in Economic Theory.
+My name is Jesús López

 - 🔭 I’m currently working on IV-panel regression and economics
 - 🌱 I’m currently learning Bayesian Statistics and Game Theory